This programming guide is intended for developers authoring applications that use the SPDK bdev library to access block devices.

 Bdevs can be layered, such that some bdevs service I/O by routing requests to other bdevs.
 This can be used to implement caching, RAID, logical volume management, and more.
 Bdevs that route I/O to other bdevs are often referred to as virtual bdevs, or vbdevs for short.

-The bdev layer depends on the generic message passing infrastructure abstracted by the header file include/io_channel.h.
+The bdev layer depends on the generic message passing infrastructure abstracted by the header file include/spdk/thread.h.
 See Message Passing and Concurrency for a full description.
-Most importantly, calls into the bdev library may only be made from threads that have been allocated with SPDK by calling spdk_allocate_thread().
+Most importantly, calls into the bdev library may only be made from threads that have been allocated with SPDK by calling spdk_thread_create().

 From an allocated thread, the bdev library may be initialized by calling spdk_bdev_initialize(), which is an asynchronous operation.
 Until the completion callback is called, no other bdev library functions may be invoked.
 Similarly, to tear down the bdev library, call spdk_bdev_finish().

 All block devices have a simple string name.
-At any time, a pointer to the device object can be obtained by calling spdk_bdev_get_by_name(), or the entire set of bdevs may be iterated using spdk_bdev_first() and spdk_bdev_next() and their variants.
+At any time, a pointer to the device object can be obtained by calling spdk_bdev_get_by_name(), or the entire set of bdevs may be iterated using spdk_bdev_first() and spdk_bdev_next() and their variants or spdk_for_each_bdev() and its variant.

 Some block devices may also be given aliases, which are also string names.
 Aliases behave like symlinks - they can be used interchangeably with the real name to look up the block device.

-When a block device is opened, an optional callback and context can be provided that will be called if the underlying storage servicing the block device is removed.
-For example, the remove callback will be called on each open descriptor for a bdev backed by a physical NVMe SSD when the NVMe SSD is hot-unplugged.
-The callback can be thought of as a request to close the open descriptor so other memory may be freed.
-A bdev cannot be torn down while open descriptors exist, so it is highly recommended that a callback is provided.
+When a block device is opened, a callback and context must be provided that will be called with appropriate spdk_bdev_event_type enum as an argument when the bdev triggers asynchronous event such as bdev removal.
+For example, the callback will be called on each open descriptor for a bdev backed by a physical NVMe SSD when the NVMe SSD is hot-unplugged.
+In this case the callback can be thought of as a request to close the open descriptor so other memory may be freed.
+A bdev cannot be torn down while open descriptors exist, so it is required that a callback is provided.

 When a user is done with a descriptor, they may release it by calling spdk_bdev_close().